Sheikh Mansur: Biography

 Mansur continued to attack Russian fortresses from the mountains of Chechnya.
 Losing many of his followers, he tried to achieve a truce with the Russians, but they would accept nothing less than his unconditional surrender.
 He sought followers in the Western Caucasus, inhabited by the Circassians.
 This may have also been motivated by the greater attention he was receiving from the Ottoman Empire, which had previously dismissed him as a "rabble-rouser".
 With another war between the Russian and Ottoman empires approaching, the Ottoman command in the Black Sea forts of Anapa and Soğucak saw an opportunity to unite the Circassian tribes through Sheikh Mansur and use them for military purposes.
 Mansur conducted several successful raids across the Kuban just before the beginning of the Russo-Turkish War.
 He took hundreds of prisoners and more livestock.
 However, a Russian expedition sent at the beginning of the war, in August 1787, inflicted several defeats on Mansur.
 He fought his last battle on the Urup River on 20 September 1787, against a Russian force commanded by General Peter Tekeli.
 After this, Mansur fled to Anapa.
 When Anapa fell to the Russians, he was captured and transported to Saint Petersburg, where Catherine the Great inspected him.
 He was initially held at the Peter and Paul Fortress.
 After he stabbed a guard to death during his interrogation, he was moved to the fortress of Shlisselburg, east of Saint Petersburg, where he died on 13 April 1794.

 Appearance

 Sheikh Mansur is said to have had a striking physical appearance.
 Imam Shamil, a later leader of Muslim resistance to Russian expansion who was born three years after the Chechen leader's death, heard about Mansur from people who knew him personally.
+He said;

-He said, "Sheikh Mansur had a courageous, fascinating appearance and, despite the fact that he did not know how to read and write, possessed an extraordinary gift of speech. [...]
-He was so tall that in a crowd of people he seemed to be sitting astride a horse."
-The Russian historian Grigory Prozritelev described Mansur as follows: "[a] tall, handsome, slender brunette with a pale face and passionate speech. [...]
+"Sheikh Mansur had a manly, fascinating appearance and, despite the fact that he did not know how to read and write, possessed an extraordinary gift of speech. [...]
+He was so tall that in a crowd of people he seemed to be sitting astride a horse.

+The Russian historian Grigory Prozritelev also describes Mansur as follows:

+"[a] tall, handsome, slender brunet with a pale face and passionate speech. [...]
 The young missionary's powerful speech and ardent preaching to the point of selflessness, along with his handsome, outstanding appearance, quickly gave him admirers of both sexes."